The Latino Leadership Opportunity Program (LLOP)

 Angel Cosme, MA in Education; BA in Psychology (magna cum laude).
 My LLOP project focused on Puerto Rico’s political status.
 My presentation at the Summer Institute of Latino Public Policy in Washington, D.C. sought to raise awareness to elected officials.
 Currently teaching History at Independence Academy (IA), a Recovery High School in MA.
 LLOP was an “opportunity” for me, opening doors to research, internships, leadership, higher education, community service and political activism.
 I met like-minded students and professors who cared deeply about the Latino community and pursued equality and social justice.

 Tariana Little, BA in Psychology (magna cum laude); Teaching Assistant, 2012 LLOP; Recipient, 2012 UMass Boston Kingston-Mann Student Research Awards for “La vida no e’ fácil / Life ain’t easy: Understanding Latina Depression Using Cultural Ecosystemic Models of Wellness and Fairness”.
 My LLOP project focused on interviews with Latinas on their perceptions of mental health, which became my honors thesis.
 Currently a PhD student in Clinical and Population Health Research at UMass Medical School.
-LLOP was an opportunity for me to merge a personal passion of mental health with a professional interest in health disparities research.
+LLOP was an opportunity for me to merge a personal passion for mental health with a professional interest in health disparities research.